NickRiccardi/ABC_neuroimaging/README.md

 #### freesurfer_array.sh

-This is a SLURM batch array submission script calling FreeSurfer's 'recon-all' command (https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all), which performs all of FreeSurfer's standard cortical reconstruction process using a subject's anatomical scan (assumed to be named 'T1.nii').
+This is a SLURM batch array submission script calling FreeSurfer's 'recon-all' command (https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all), which performs all of FreeSurfer's standard cortical reconstruction processes using a subject's anatomical scan (assumed to be named 'T1.nii').
 The script enters each desired subject's data directory (named '1001', '1002', etc.), creates a new FS output directory (e.g. '1001_FS'), and places the output into that directory (example output files listed here: https://surfer.nmr.mgh.harvard.edu/fswiki/ReconAllOutputFiles). 'parallel' and 'openmp #' must be specified here in order to use multiple Hyperion cores.
 The # following openmp should match the number of cores you wish to use in the batch script.

 ### Step #3: Decide desired analysis